 Here’s the main idea: you start with a color copy of your photo and a wood plank or pallet.
 Paint the wood with mod podge, place the color copy down on it, and let it dry.
 Then get the paper wet and rub it off, leaving the ink behind.
 Your photo is magically transferred onto wood with the pretty wood grain showing through.
 So cool!

 Most tutorials for this project recommend you let the Mod Podge dry for about 8 hours before beginning to rub off the paper.
 However, if you let the photo dry on the wood for a full 72 hours, the ink transfer is much more permanent.
 That means when you start rubbing the paper fibers off you can go much faster without risk of damaging the project.
 It ends up being easier and faster.
 I was able to remove all the paper from this large 12×16 inch wood pallet in about 45 minutes, which is just one episode of whatever show I happen to be binge watching.
 Not too bad for how pretty it turns out!

 - on normal paper

-- reversed image
+- as a reverse image

-- printed out at the size of your wood piece (mine is 12×16).
+- the size of your wood piece (mine is 12×16)

 The copy shop should be able to do all of that for you.
 Be aware this project will not work with actual photographs or with a picture printed on an inkjet printer.

 After 72 hours, you can start removing the paper to reveal the mod podge photo transfer.
 To do this, you’ll begin by spraying the piece with water or dampening it with a wet sponge.
 As the paper gets wet, you will be able to see the picture through the paper.